nand94/Weighted-Variance-Swaps/README.md

 - **Numerical Analysis**: The paper provides numerical examples to illustrate the concepts, making the theoretical constructs tangible.

 ## Repository Contents:
-- **Simulations**: Run simulations following the paper methodology using Python to validate the results and further understand the dynamics of the introduced concepts.
+- **Simulations**: I run simulations following the paper methodology using Python to validate the results and further understand the dynamics of the introduced concepts.

 - **Extensions**: Additional explorations and extensions based on the original paper's models to delve deeper into the implications of various factors on the hedging cost.